 Looking for fun and educational games to play with your family this holiday season?
 Still searching for a stocking stuffer?
 Wish your vacation days had more geoscience in them?
 (Alright, maybe not that last one.)

 We’ve got you covered.
 These games, designed by scientists and educators, teach people of all ages about planetary science, environmental conservation, and natural disaster preparedness.

 This winter could be filled with geoscience-laden games for everyone, so shuffle that deck of cards, boot up a computer, or switch on a tablet and enjoy these play-and-learn geogames.
 Some games are still in development, but make sure to bookmark them for next year.

 This deck trades hearts, diamonds, spades, and clubs for planets, moons, and asteroids to teach where water has been found in the solar system.
 One side of the cards shows a high-resolution image of a solar system body, its gravity compared to Earth’s, its location in the solar system, and whether it’s made of rock, gas, or ice.
 The backs of the cards show what type of water reservoir exists on that object and how much water the reservoir has.
-The 40-card deck, called Planetary Cards, was designed by a collaborative team of planetary scientists and educators.
+The 40-card deck, part of a game called Water in Extreme Environments, was designed by a collaborative team of planetary scientists and educators.

 Earth Girl to the Rescue